-If the HarmonicGuard® Active filter is to be stored before use, be sure that it is stored in a location that conforms to published storage humidity and temperature specifications stated in this manual.
+If the HarmonicGuard® Active filter is to be stored before use, be sure that it is in a location that conforms to published storage humidity and temperature specifications stated in the Table 1: HarmonicGuard® Active Filter Technical Specifications.
 Store the unit in its original packaging.